nf-core/detaxizer/docs/usage.md

 ## Introduction

-nf-core/detaxizer is a pipeline to asses raw (meta)genomic data for contaminations and optionally filter reads which were classified as contamination.
+nf-core/detaxizer is a pipeline to assess raw (meta)genomic data for contaminations and optionally filter reads which were classified as contamination.
+Default taxa classified as contamination are `Homo` and `Homo sapiens`.

 ## Samplesheet input